Danny Ramirez: Upcoming projects

+In 2026, Ramirez will reprise his role of Falcon in the upcoming MCU film Avengers: Doomsday, set for release in December of that year.
+He will also co-star in a biopic based on Jean-Michel Basquiat titled Samo Lives which wrapped production in October 2025.
+Ramirez is set to make his directorial debut with a Sports drama film titled Baton, produced by Victoria Alonso and David Beckham.
+The film began production in February 2026, and is set to star Ramirez alongside various cast members including Lewis Pullman, Camila Mendes and Becky G.

-In 2023, it announced that Ramirez would star alongside American actor Joaquin Phoenix in a "sexually explicit" love story between two men in the 1930s, set to be directed by Todd Haynes.
+In 2023, it was announced that Ramirez would star alongside American actor Joaquin Phoenix in De Noche, a "sexually explicit" love story between two men in the 1930s, set to be directed by Todd Haynes.
 A year later, five days before production began, Phoenix dropped out from the film abruptly.
 Ramirez called it a "complicated situation", and expressed his disappointment in the subsequent cancellation of the film.
-That same month, American actor Lewis Pullman expressed interest in replacing Phoenix.
-In August 2025, the film was revealed to be titled De Noche with actor Pedro Pascal in talks to replace Phoenix.
+In August 2025, pre-production restarted on the film with actor Pedro Pascal in talks to replace Phoenix.
+Pascal was confirmed in February 2026 with production to begin in March.

-In August 2024, Deadline reported that Ramirez would star in a film that he helped co-write, Pursuit of Touch, alongside Jeremy O. Harris.
-In November, the same publication also reported that Ramirez would make his directorial debut with a Sports drama film titled Baton, produced by Victoria Alonso and David Beckham.
-In March 2025, it was confirmed that Ramirez will reprise his role of Falcon in the upcoming MCU film Avengers: Doomsday, set for release in November 2026.
-In August 2025, Deadline announced that Ramirez would star in an adaption of Scarface.
-In an interview with the same publication, Ramirez also confirmed that he and Lewis Pullman would also star in a film titled The Juice.
-In October, Deadline reported that Ramirez had wrapped filming a biopic based on Jean-Michel Basquiat titled Samo Lives.
+Ramirez is set to star in an adaption of Scarface, producing the film with Tom Culliver through their production company Pinstripes, and will also star in a film titled The Juice opposite Lewis Pullman.
+Ramirez is also attached to star in a film that he wrote, Pursuit of Touch, produced alongside Jeremy O. Harris.